Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 ## Design Story Overview

-When the pandemic dramatically reshaped how people accessed government services, SSA.gov was carrying enormous weight on a fragile foundation: **tens of thousands of legacy pages**, inconsistent experiences, and customer satisfaction stuck in the mid-40s.
+When the pandemic dramatically reshaped how people accessed government services, SSA.gov was carrying enormous weight on a fragile foundation: **tens of thousands of legacy pages**, inconsistent experiences, and customer satisfaction ratings stuck in the mid-40s.

 As a **Content Strategist and UX lead** on the Web Strategy team, I helped drive a multi-year **digital-first redesign of SSA.gov**, serving more than **180 million visitors each year** in English and Spanish.